gravitational/teleport/rfd/0173-terraform-machine-id.md

 same [in-process tbot library](https://github.com/gravitational/teleport/tree/rfd/173-terraform-machine-id/integrations/operator/embeddedtbot) we used for the Teleport operator.

-##### Note regarding CGO

-The Terraform provider is currently built without CGO but `tbot` depends on `lib/auth`, which depends on `lib/services` which depends on CGO.
-As CGO is not supported in Hashicorp Terraform Cloud, the embedded tbot will rely on the work currently done by @rosstimothy and the MachineID team to remove the CGO dependency from tbot.

 #### Resource bootstrapping

 We will automatically create the resources required by the Terraform provider before executing Terraform:
 - the `terraform-provider` role (this is an upsert so we can add new rules after a provider update).
 This resource does not expire.
-- the `terraform-provider-<user>-<random hash>` bot allowed to issue certificates for the `terraform-provider` role.
+- the `terraform-provider-<random hash>` bot allowed to issue certificates for the `terraform-provider` role.
-  This resource expires.
+  This resource expires by default after 1h.
-- the `terraform-provider-<user>-<random hash>` secret random provision token allowing to join as the `terraform-provider-<user>-<random hash>` bot.
-This resource expires but will be consumed automatically on join.
+- the `terraform-provider-<random hash>` secret random provision token allowing to join as the `terraform-provider-<random hash>` bot.
+This resource expires by default after 1h but will be consumed automatically on join.

+Every bootstrapped resource will be annotated with `teleport.dev/created-by: tctl-terraform-env`

-##### Discarded appraoches
+##### Discarded approaches

 Creating those resources requires passing an MFA challenge, this means being built with libfido2 and CGO.
 This would make the provider unable to run on Hashicorp Cloud Platform, which is requested by many Teleport users.